Good protein, or one more to skip?

 * At no cost to you.

-As many brands do, the Bulk Pure Whey Protein is sold with and without flavor.
+As many brands do, the Bulk Pure Whey Protein It is sold with and without flavor.

 The ingredients change very slightly, as does the nutritional value.

-In the unflavored version this protein is composed of only two ingredients, Protein Concentrated Whey and Sunflower Lecithin.
+In the unflavored version, this protein is composed of just two ingredients, Whey Protein Concentrate and Sunflower Lecithin.

-If you have read any of our reviews, you know that this is, in our opinion, positive.
+If you've read any of our reviews, you know that this is, in our opinion, positive.

-Protein without useless additions and only the inclusion of sunflower lecithin, an emulsifier.
+Protein with no useless additions and just the inclusion of sunflower lecithin, an emulsifier.

-This doesn't tell the whole story, or we would stop here, but the ingredients used point to a good Whey Concentrate supplement.
+This doesn't tell the whole story, or we'd leave it at that, but the ingredients used point to a good Whey Concentrate supplement.